Looking for something to do in spring? Try the Tulip Festival in Portland, Oregon!

-During the festival, the farm is open seven days a week (Fri – Sun, 8 am to 7 pm; Mon – Thu, 9 am to 6 pm).
+During the festival, the farm is normally open seven days a week.

 Admission prices vary, and during these COVID times it’s important to check the Wooden Shoe website to see the most up-to-date information and what makes sense for you.
-We paid $5 each.

-Nestled amongst the colorful blossoms is a popular place for photos.
+Nestled amongst the colorful blossoms is a great place for photos.
 You want a bright yellow background?
 They’ve got that.
 Pink?
 Check.
 Salmon?
 Yup.
 Pure white?
 Got that too.
 It’s an Instagrammer’s paradise.

 There were lots of little girls posing in their pretty Easter dresses, families, couples, dogs–all getting their pictures taken.

-There is quite a lot going on at the farm besides an array of tulips.
+There is quite a lot going on at the farm besides a colorful array of tulips.

 There are hot air balloons, a tram, cow train, hay wagon, and tractors.
 They even have a wooden shoe making demonstration on the weekends.

 If you get hungry, food vendors are available.
 You can even taste some of the estate-grown boutique wine from Wooden Shoe Vineyards.
 We really liked their sparkling blush moscato.

 If you’re in the mood to shop, you can buy beautiful bundles of fresh cut tulips to take home for $5 a bunch.
 Although we didn’t go in, there is a gift shop too, and of course you can order tulip bulbs for your own garden.

 A Good Start to Spring

 We had a good time at the tulip fields, and it was a great way to welcome spring.
 We even got some sun!

 For a list of other flower festivals in Oregon, here is a nice article from Travel Oregon.